Divjyot/Python-1/README.md

 # Python
 Learning Python
-so these are the python files i am doing my cources and project files will be soon posted
+so these are the python files i am doing my cource and project files will be soon posted